-This recipe for Gluten Free Chocolate Sandwich Cookies is adapted from Martha Stewart's recipe.
+This recipe for Gluten Free Chocolate Sandwich Cookies was inspired by these cream-filled sandwich cookies on by Martha Stewart.
 I love browsing around Martha’s website and looking at all of the beautiful pictures of “good things”.
 These sandwich cookies caught my eye because the chocolate “sandwiches” pictured had fillings of different colors and were so pretty!
 My kids love my version of these little sandwiches (and nicknamed them “Oreos”)!

-As a cookie cutter, I used the ring from a canning jar the first time I made these because I didn’t have a round cookie cutter.
-The second time I made them, I remembered that I had a mini sandwich maker that I bought from my son's school fundraiser which worked really well as a cookie cutter!
+I used the ring from a canning jar as a cookie cutter the first time I made these because I didn’t have a round cookie cutter.
+The second time I made them, I remembered that I had a gadget for making tiny sandwiches which worked really well as a cookie cutter.
 I ended up with about 20 mini cookie sandwiches and 4 bigger ones that I made with the canning jar ring (and they came out more the size of an Oreo).

 You could play around with different filling flavors and colors but I decided to do mint filling (and green for Christmas).
 I was tempted to use a can of frosting to save a little time (which I might do in the future) but the recipe below is pretty quick and easy, too.
 Enjoy!